felipesabino/lox-c/README.md

 # Lox-C

-Implementation of [Lox](https://github.com/munificent/craftinginterpreters) in C for studying purposes.
+Implementation of [Lox](https://github.com/munificent/craftinginterpreters) bytecode in C for studying purposes.

 # Notable differences to cLox